Javanese people: Historical temples located in Central Java and East Java

 Throughout their long history, the Javanese have produced many important buildings, ranging from Hindu monuments, Buddhist stupa, mortuary temples, palace complexes, and mosques.

 Before the rise of Islam, between the 5th to 15th centuries, Dharmic faiths (Hinduism and Buddhism) were the majority in the Indonesian archipelago, especially in Java.
 As a result, numerous Hindu temples, locally known as Candi, were constructed and dominated the landscape of Java.
 According to local beliefs, the Java valley had thousands of Hindu temples that co-existed with Buddhist temples, most of which were buried in the massive eruption of Mount Merapi in 1006 AD.

 Two important religious monuments are the Hindu temple of Prambanan and the Buddhist temple of Borobudur.
 Both of them are 9th century temples and UNESCO World Heritage Sites.
 Both are located near Yogyakarta in the slope of Mount Merapi.

 Meanwhile, examples of secular buildings can be seen in the ruins of the former capital city of the Majapahit Kingdom (14th to 16th century AD) in Trowulan, East Java.
 The complex covers an area of 11 km x 9 km.
-It consists of various brick buildings, a canal ranging from 20 to 40 meters wide, purification pools, temples and iconic split gates.
+It consists of various brick buildings, a canal ranging from 20 to 40 metres wide, purification pools, temples and iconic split gates.
 The capital complex is currently being considered as a candidate for becoming a UNESCO World Heritage Site.